 I had to inquire as to which GT-R is Brad’s favorite.
-“Looks-wise, my white R34 that I have in storage at Top Rank Japan [until it becomes 25 years old and can be sent to the US], probably because of the Mine’s R34 I talked about earlier.
+“Looks-wise, my white R34 that I have in storage in Japan with the assistance of Driver Motorsports [until it becomes 25 years old and can be sent to the US], probably because of the Mine’s R34 I talked about earlier.
 There’s just something about a white R34 GT-R; they’re stunning.
 However, my favorite to drive is my R33, and because the value hasn’t gone up too much I don’t feel guilty driving it like Ricky Bobby.
 The Midnight Purple II Skyline is kind of nerve-wracking to drive down the street because they are so sought after and the value on them is so high.”

 I was also curious about Brad’s first experience of GT-R ownership in general.
 “It was a strange experience.
 When you buy one from Japan it takes a couple of months to get them to the states.
 It’s a lot of waiting.
 I flew to Virginia and was picked up at the airport by Chris from Driver Motorsports in a JDM import FD3S RX-7.
 That was my first time being in a right-hand drive car.
 We got there and I toured the shop, and we took the R32 for a drive.
 Driving right-hand drive isn’t all that difficult – you are used to it within minutes – but the things that are strange are really strange.
 Like the rear-view mirror being on your left side, and the blinker being on the right side.
 I just remember being really disoriented but so excited with the way it felt.”